tmattio/tyxml-components/README.md

 opam install tyxml-stories
 ```

+You can copy the content of `example/` which providers a minimal component explorer.
+Otherwise, read further for the required steps to get started.

 To build your own component explorer, you can first copy the `asset/` directory in your application.
 It provides the JS setup and static content needed to create a SPA application for the component explorer.

 Then you can create a "binary" file that starts your application: